heroiclabs/nakama-cpp/README.md

 ### License

-This project is licensed under the [Apache-2 License](https://github.com/heroiclabs/nakama-cpp/blob/master/LICENSE).
+This project is licensed under the [Apache-2 License](https://github.com/heroiclabs/nakama-dotnet/blob/master/LICENSE).

+### Special Thanks

+Thanks to @dimon4eg for this excellent support on developing Nakama C++, Cocos2d-x and Unreal client libraries.